tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 # Privacy Considerations

-External PSK identities are typically static by design so that endpoints may use them to lookup keying material.
-However, for some systems and use cases, this identity may become a persistent tracking identifier.
+External PSK identities are commonly static by design so that endpoints may use them to lookup keying material.
+As a result, for some systems and use cases, this identity may become a persistent tracking identifier.

 Note also that ImportedIdentity.context is visible in cleartext on the wire as part of the PSK identity.
 Unless otherwise protected by a mechanism such as TLS Encrypted